DiegoCao/Parallel_AMR/README.md

 - **Scalability** Parallelizing the AMR algorithm enables scaling to larger problem sizes and utilizing multi-core processors effectively.
 By distributing the workload across multiple cores, the computational time can be significantly reduced, leading to faster simulations and increased productivity.

 ## Challenges

-Workload Characteristics: Stencil computations have a high degree of spatial locality but may face challenges in terms of load imbalance due to the adaptive nature of AMR.
+- **Workload Characteristics** Stencil computations have a high degree of spatial locality but may face challenges in terms of load imbalance due to the adaptive nature of AMR.
 Dependencies between grid points also introduce synchronization overhead in parallel environments.

-**System Constraints**: Mapping the AMR-enabled stencil computations to parallel architectures poses challenges, including efficiently distributing the dynamically changing workload across processors and minimizing communication overhead between them.
+- **System Constraints**: Mapping the AMR-enabled stencil computations to parallel architectures poses challenges, including efficiently distributing the dynamically changing workload across processors and minimizing communication overhead between them.

-**What We Hope to Learn**: We aim to explore strategies for dynamic load balancing, effective parallelization of AMR processes, and optimization of memory access patterns in stencil computations to achieve high performance on parallel systems.
+- **What We Hope to Learn**: We aim to explore strategies for dynamic load balancing, effective parallelization of AMR processes, and optimization of memory access patterns in stencil computations to achieve high performance on parallel systems.

 ## Resources
-**Computing Resources**: Access to the university's HPC cluster with multi-core CPUs.
+- **Computing Resources**: Access to the university's HPC cluster with multi-core CPUs.
 Starter Code: We will start from an existing open-source AMR implementations (which include the serial implementation version), extending and optimizing it for our needs.

-**Reference Material**: We will base our AMR strategy on the principles outlined in "Berger, M. J., and Oliger, J. Adaptive Mesh Refinement for Hyperbolic Partial Differential Equations."
+- **Reference Material**: We will base our AMR strategy on the principles outlined in "Berger, M. J., and Oliger, J. Adaptive Mesh Refinement for Hyperbolic Partial Differential Equations."
 Journal of Computational Physics, 1984.

 ## Goals and Deliverables

-**Plan to Achieve**:
+- **Plan to Achieve**:
 Implement a basic AMR framework capable of dynamic mesh refinement and coarsening for stencil computations.
 Achieve at least a 5x speed-up on AMR-enabled stencil computations compared to uniform grid computations for selected PDEs.

-**Hope to Achieve**:
+- **Hope to Achieve**:
 Extend the optimization to achieve a 10x speed-up and explore the use of machine learning techniques for predicting regions requiring refinement.

-**Demo**: We plan to show a live simulation of fluid flow around an obstacle, comparing the performance and accuracy with and without AMR.
+- **Demo**: We plan to show a live simulation of fluid flow around an obstacle, comparing the performance and accuracy with and without AMR.
 Speedup graphs and resource utilization metrics will also be presented.

 ## Platform Choice